 ESRI's GIS.com is a great "getting started" web site which explains what GIS is and how and where these tools are used.
-In addition, the web site offers resources such as sample mapping software, free e-books and resources for learning GIS (Geographic Information Systems).
+In addition, the web site offers resources such as sample mapping software, free e-books and resources for learning GIS (Geographic Information Systems), such as Learn ArcGIS.

 TeachSpatial is 1) a spatial window into the National Science Digital Library; 2) a site about spatial thinking; 3) a community of interest; and 4) a collection of directories of publications and links on spatial topics.

 ESRI's Education Curriculum Development Manager has written an article on "Developing Spatial Thinking Skills in Education and Society" which offers several useful definitions of spatial skills.

 Dartmouth College Library has a comprehensive Research Guide to GIS, which includes information on software, data sources and spatial modeling

 To help students understand some of the issues involving map projections, try your hand at the Mercator Puzzle from Google Maps.